revunix/revRadio/README.md

 - `!setdefault <url>`: Updates the default stream URL in the configuration.
 - `!stations`: Displays a list of available radio stations with indices.
 - `!add <name> <url>`: Adds a new radio station to the configuration.
-- `!remove <index>` Removes a radio station from the configuration file.
+- `!remove <index>`: Removes a radio station from the configuration file.
 - `!restart`: Restarts the bot.
 - `!commands`: Displays the list of available commands.